Catherine Lord: Published work

-Lord published an experimental narrative, The Summer of Her Baldness: A Cancer Improvisation, where she shares her experience of gender during chemotherapy.
+Lord published an experimental narrative, The Summer of Her Baldness: A Cancer Improvisation, in which she shares her experience of gender during chemotherapy.

 Film

 In 2021, she was one of the participants in John Greyson's experimental short documentary film International Dawn Chorus Day.

 Academic career

 For seven years, Lord served as dean of the school of art at the California Institute of the Arts.
-1990–1995, she was the chairman of the art department at UC Irvine.
-1991–1996, Lord was the director of the UCI Gallery at that institution.
+From 1990 to 1995, she was the chairman of the art department at UC Irvine.
+From 1991 to 1996, she was the director of the UCI Gallery at that institution.
+She currently teaches at the Milton Avery School of the Arts at Bard College.

 Gallery exhibitions at UCI

-From October 3 through November 7, "And 22 Million Very Tired and Very Angry People" was an installation by Carrie Mae Weems.
-In winter quarter, January 7 through February 4, "Convergence: Eight Photographers", which was organized by Deborah Willis, curator of the Schoenberg Center of Black American Art in New York.
+From October 3 to November 7, "And 22 Million Very Tired and Very Angry People" was an installation by Carrie Mae Weems.
+In the winter quarter, January 7 to February 4, "Convergence: Eight Photographers" was organized by Deborah Willis, curator of the Schoenberg Center of Black American Art in New York.
 It showcased black artists' perspective.